ItsRune/RoTime/README.md

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Installation is pretty simple, just get the [module](https://www.roblox.com/library/10459870631/RoTime) and place it into `ReplicatedStorage` then you're basically finished.

 ## Usage <a name = "usage"></a>